Psunday2000/File_Converter/Readme.md

    python main.py
    ```

-2. The application will open, showing a file selection interface.
+2. The application will open, showing a Material Design interface.

-3. Choose a Word (.docx) or PDF (.pdf) file to convert.
+3. Click the "Select File" button to choose a Word (.docx) or PDF (.pdf) file for conversion.

 4. Depending on the selected file type, the conversion button will change accordingly: